 The creativity of the finish was quite brilliant.
 JBL then went on to lose the WWE Championship to John Cena at WrestleMania 21, the first of his sixteen World Championship reigns.

 3. Extreme Elimination Chamber

-December to Dismember, the 2006 WWE ECW pay-per-view is almost certainly brought up whenever the worst ever pay-per-views are debated.
-The show only had two matches that were announced prior to the event, one of which was The Hardy’s vs. MNM, a match that didn’t feature a single ECW branded superstar.
+December to Dismember, the 2006 WWE ECW pay-per-view, is almost certainly brought up whenever the worst-ever pay-per-views are debated.
+The show only had two matches announced before the event, one of which was The Hardy’s vs. MNM, a match that didn’t feature a single ECW-branded superstar.